crcastle/socks-on-render/README.md

 ## Why is this interesting?

 - You can create an encrypted private network between any number of computers/servers/processes assuming they have internet access.
-- The encrypted private network is what Wireguard + Tailscale is, but making Wireguard + Tailscale work as part of a Render deploy is difficult.
-Tailscale normally needs access to Linux's `/dev/net/tun`.
+- The encrypted private network is what Wireguard + Tailscale is, but making Wireguard + Tailscale work on a "serverless" or PaaS provider is difficult because Tailscale (and Wireguard) normally need access to Linux's `/dev/net/tun`.
 That's not available in Render (and Heroku, Google Cloud Run, etc).
 - The communication is encrypted but traveling over the public internet.
-- That encrypted connection is point-to-point, not going through a bastion host or load balancer or similar.
+- That encrypted connection is point-to-point, not going through a bastion host or load balancer or VPN concentrator.

 ## FIXME